rafleo/CocktailMix/README.md

 # CocktailMix
-An Arduino-based "Thermomix" for cocktails.
+An Arduino-based *Thermomix* for cocktails.

+Get instructions on how to make a cocktail on a touch display and measure the correct quantity for ingredients using a digital scale.

 ## Requirements
 ##### Required hardware